 The start of a new school year is an opportune time to share with you some of the steps the Lenape Regional High School District (LRHSD) takes to ensure the security and safety of our students, which is of the highest priority at all times.

-We are moving to a new notification system and will perform a test alert via email and text message.
+We will perform a test alert via email and SMS text message.
 The alert will be performed using the student contact information we currently have on file.
-You should receive these test alerts on Thursday, October 3rd .
+You should receive these test alerts on Tuesday September 22nd.

 If you do not receive the alert: